Technical Deep Dive

 Export (Old Phone)

-2. Create a PIN (4+ digits) to protect the export
+2. Create a password (minimum 8 characters) to protect the export

-3. A QR code is generated containing your encrypted identity
+3. A QR code is generated containing your double-encrypted identity

 What's in the Export